April 12, 2021, 12:05 p.m.

 Contraindications to receiving the COVID-19 vaccine include allergy to any of the vaccine components or severe allergic reaction or anaphylaxis to another vaccine or injection (sub-cutaneous, intramuscular, or intravenous).
 There are no known interactions or contraindications to receiving antivirals for influenza, but this was not specifically tested in Phase 3 studies.

 CDC has released Interim Guidance for Immunization Services During the COVID-19 Pandemic.
 This guidance is intended to help immunization providers in a variety of clinical and alternative settings with the safe administration of vaccines during the COVID-19 pandemic.
 This guidance will be continually reassessed and updated based on the evolving epidemiology of COVID-19 in the United States.

 Interim guidance: immunization services during the COVID-19 pandemic: Vaccination and COVID-19 Vaccination Guidance During a Pandemic Protective Measures for Vaccinating During Pandemic

-It’s important to apply infection prevention strategies to all patient encounters including physical distancing, respiratory and hand hygiene, surface decontamination, and source control.
+It’s important to apply infection prevention strategies to all patient encounters including social distancing, respiratory and hand hygiene, surface decontamination, and source control.
 The CDC has developed General Practices for Safe Delivery of Vaccination Services and the Immunization Action Coalition has developed Protective Measures for Vaccinating During Pandemic.

 Similar to flu vaccine requirements, decisions regarding COVID-19 vaccine in health care settings will be determined by individual facilities.
 DHEC highly recommends vaccination for all health care workers caring for persons with COVID-19 or those at high risk for severe disease (e.g., those working in long-term care facilities).
-See the Phase 1a recommendations.